-Yitzhak is originally from a town just north of Boston and is unbelievably happy that he made the schlepp to Binghamton serving as Hillel's Vice President of Public Relations.
+Yitzhak is originally from a town just north of Boston and is unbelievably happy that he made the schlepp to Binghamton serving as Hillel's Executive Vice President.
 Yitzhak is Israel sophomore studying chemistry.
 After spending a year in Israel before arriving to Binghamton University, he was beyond exciting to find such a welcoming Jewish community at Binghamton University and cannot wait to bring as much as possible to continue making Hillel as great as possible.
 Outside of Public Relations, Yitzhak has been involved on campus in various ways, such as student government and being a member in Alpha Epsilon Pi fraternity, and its leadership board.
 He is always hear to have a conversation, PR related or anything.
 Extra points if it's literature or plant related.

 Carli is a senior from New Rochelle, New York majoring in psychology and minoring in Health and Wellness Studies.
 She hopes to pursue a career as a Speech-Language Pathologist after completing her bachelor’s degree.
 Carli was very active in FYSH (First Year Students of Hillel) during her first two years at Binghamton and also acted as an Engagement Fellow under the Engagement Council.
 She is very exciting to utilize her passion for inclusivity to create a warm and welcoming Jewish community in Binghamton for her second year as Vice President of Engagement.
 Carli is a proud Binghamton student who cannot wait to show every Bearcat that walks through our doors that Hillel is a place they can call their home-away-from-home and she is thrilled to play a role in that.